 4. It's Not Hand Knotted

 Meticulously tied by a specialized artisan, every single knot in an authentic hand knotted oriental rug should be hand tied.
 If the piece is marked as hand tufted, this is not the same thing as a hand knotted rug.
-Hand tufting is the practice in which a canvas backing is stretched behind a stencil and a tufting gun punches a design into the canvas — very similar to a Lite Brite!
-The practice takes very little training and the rug looses its investment potential and is left quite weak.
+Hand tufting is the practice in which a canvas backing is stretched behind a stencil and a tufting gun punches a design into the canvas.
+The practice takes very little training and the rug loses its investment potential and is left quite weak.
 The lifetime of a hand tufted rug is about seven years, while hand knotted rug's lifetimes are 50+ years.
 What's so polarizing about this is that although hand tufted rugs are a lot easier to produce, they don't even cost much less than a hand knotted rug.
 Again, lining the rug dealer's pocket even further.

 Thankfully, you can buy hand-tufted rugs from RugKnots at the honest, low prices they should be sold at.
 If life has been hard on your oriental rug, you always have the option of overdying.
 Overdying is the process of taking a faded rug, de-saturating the rug and then re-saturating the rug with a single vibrant color.
 A hand tufted rug is not as strong and can't withstand an over dying process.
-The bleaching agent used to de-saturate the rug will break down the bonds of the glue holding the tufted rug together.
+The bleaching agent used to desaturate the rug will break down the bonds of the glue holding the tufted rug together.

 5. The Rug Isn't Made With Wool

 Half the charm of an oriental rug lies within the history of the practice.
 Artisans hand knotted the carpets.
 Merchants haggled the prices in the fragrant bazaars.
 Kings, emperors, and pharaohs laid their feet upon their functional pieces of art.
 Not only are they beautiful, but oh the history and culture behind them!
 Swoon...
 Hand knotted rugs are a romanticized art form that is lost when the piece is made from plastic by a machine.
 The charm is simply gone.
 RugKnots uses only the premium grade wool imported from the hills of New Zealand and from the finest local wool farmers in Pakistan.Wool Is:

 - Flame retardant